MarlinFirmware/Marlin/README.md

 - Before you submit any pull request, we ask that you _PLEASE_ test your code before submission, even if the change seems innocuous.
 When creating the pull request, please include the hardware you used for testing and a short synopsis of your testing procedure.
 Untested pull requests are less likely to be merged, as even slight changes create the risk of breaking the main branch.

 - If you have a fix don't open an issue telling about it, but test the code and submit a pull request.
+Use the __development__ branch when you submit, current its not the default one so please check that you submit to the __development__ branch

 ==========================
 Marlin 3D Printer Firmware